Layerpath/layerpath-docs/docs/intro.md

 - **Lead Generation**: Capture leads and track user interactions
 - **Custom Domains**: Host your content on your own domain

-Explore the documentation to learn how to make the most of LayerPath's powerful features.
+Explore the documentation to learn how to make the most of Layerpath's powerful features.